Bumblebee-Instruments/ScopeX-Electronics-at-Home/README.md

 # ScopeX

-Kindly read the Installation_manual PDF and setup the application
+Kindly read the Installation_Manual PDF and setup the application